maithileev/Spring-Boot-CRUD/README.md

 ## To Run the Code -
 1. Create a MYSQL database
 2. Update the name in `resources/applications.properties`
-3. Run the project on the IDE and try out the CRUD operations on `Postman`
+3. Run the project on the IDE and try out the CRUD operations on some API testing tool like `Postman`